 Biology is an extremely interesting subject at A Level.
 Many of the topics are very relevant to everyday life.
 While learning the main principles and concepts of biology, you will also be developing many important and transferable skills.
 Students will cover Basic Biochemistry and Cell Organisation, Biodiversity and Physiology of Body Systems, Energy, Homeostasis and the Environment as well as Variation, Inheritance and genetics.

-Students must obtain all of the following: A minimum of 6 GCSEs at Grade C or above including English.
-A minimum of Grade B in higher tier Core Science and Additional Science or Triple Science.
+A minimum of six GCSEs at Grade C or above including English.
+Grade B in higher tier Core Science and Additional Science or Triple Science.
 A Grade B in Mathematics is recommended

 The course provides a good foundation for university and the study of Biology and related subjects including Medicine, Dentistry, Physiotherapy, Environmental Conservation, Genetics, Microbiology, Biochemistry.